rodrigotoledo/rails-project-base/README.md

 The coverage of your tests will be in the `coverage` directory

+## Your code need to stay good and clean

+With simplecov in `rspec` we have coverage of code, but must important is keep the code with good practices.
+Rubocop garantee this, just run

+- `docker-compose run app rubocop . -A`

 # Execute something

 As explained, the application run with `docker-compose` so execute the command and obtain results: